PostHog/posthog.com/contents/newsletter/engineers-do-support.md

 We also have response targets and SLAs with our larger customers.
 We don't do support calls or respond on weekends (except for incidents).
 This helps us balance providing great support with being always on-call.

-### 3. Documentation is your first line of support
+### Documentation is your first line of support

 A user solving their own problem is the most powerful form of support.
 If they can't figure it out from your product, your docs are next in line.

 Docs should cover basic setup, [popular use cases](/docs/feature-flags/tutorials), [frequently asked questions](/docs/feature-flags/common-questions), and troubleshooting.
 Link to them as a response whenever you can.
 If a support request relates to outdated docs, they should be updated.
 A single support request can represent an issue many users are facing but say nothing about

-### 4. Sharpen your support tools
+### Sharpen your support tools

 Engineers are great at optimizing repeatable processes.
 This means crafting and shaping purpose-built tools.
 These help us do support more effectively and efficiently.
 Examples of these include:

 - **Zendesk.** Centralizing support from in-app, emails, Slack messages, and community questions into prioritized, team-specific queues.

 - **Runbooks.** Although we document as much as possible publicly, we also have internal details on common issues and solutions for all our services in Docusauraus.

 - **Django admin panel.** User and organization details with features for common support use cases like impersonating users and deleting data.

 - **VIP lookup bot.** To help prioritize support, we built a Slack bot that takes an organization name or ID and returns their MRR, plans, links in Django admin, and more.

 - **Monitoring.** Logs and metrics for all our services are captured and visualized with tools like Grafana, VictoriaMetrics, Metabase, and PostHog.
 This enables us to monitor services and dive into specific performance issues and errors.

 ## How to scale engineers doing support

-As an engineer, you probably have one question in mind right now: "How does this scale?"
-Although we aren't a huge company, we're ~50 people supporting tens of thousands of users.
+Short answer: We're working on it.

-We've done a lot of work to continue to [ship fast](https://newsletter.posthog.com/p/how-to-design-your-company-for-speed) while having engineers do support.
-Luckily for you, we're sharing what we've figured out here.
+We're around 50 people supporting tens of thousands of users, but we're growing (and [shipping](https://newsletter.posthog.com/p/how-to-design-your-company-for-speed)) fast and determined to continue having engineers do support.
+Here's how.

-### 1. Prioritize
+### Prioritize

-As your company grows, the amount of support surpasses the amount of time you have to do support.
+The amount of support eventually surpasses the amount of time you have to do support.
 Making prioritization clear ensures your work aligns with company goals.
 At the moment, our support priority looks like this:

 1. Incidents
 2. Sales and customer success requests